 The EliteSteam system is virtually maintenance-free and is covered by a limited ten-year parts warranty on the steam generators.

 Our products maintain the same warranty under all water conditions, but you may want to consider a whole house water treatment system if the water quality is a concern.
 This is desirable for drinking as well as protecting the plumbing systems, decorative hardware, faucets, and glass from the negative effects of hard water.
 The EliteSteam steam generator can operate in conjunction with a water softener.
 EliteSteam recommends, but does not require, that a generator pan and auto drain be installed; both are offered as accessory options.

 No. Never place an exhaust fan inside the steam shower.
 At the end of a steam shower most people take a regular shower to rinse off, and this serves to condense the steam.
 A general-purpose shower exhaust fan/vent may be installed outside of the steam shower.

 The installation requirements are relatively simple, with connections similar to those of a 240-volt water heater and a cold (or hot) water supply to the steam unit.
 A steam line to the bathing area and a glass steam enclosure are all that’s required to complete the installation.

-A 120V generator has limited applications.
-It can be used in small acrylic shower units, which don’t have high heat demands due to size and wall materials.
-In more upscale steam showers demands of time and materials, such as marble, travertine, etc., have power requirements, which are best served by a 240V generator.
+Today’s upscale steam showers demands of time and materials, such as tile, marble, travertine, etc., have power requirements which are best served by a 240V generator.
 Heat loss from an open door can be recovered quickly.
 This is not possible with a 120V unit.
 For these reasons, we do not offer a 120V product.

 No. The unit is small and compact and can be installed up to 25 feet away from the bathing area in a vanity, closet, insulated attic, or basement.